elazar/aurum/README.md

 Note: These `do_*` methods are processed like those of any [Cmd](http://docs.python.org/library/cmd.html) subclass.
 Specifically, if they return a `True` value, the shell will terminate.
-The base `Command` class and `exit` Command subclass are good examples of this behavior being used.
+The base `Command` class and `exit.Exit` Command subclass are good examples of this behavior being used.

 # FAQ